anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_intro_getting_started.md

 #### Parallelization

 Inputs are processed in parallel if possible.
-Some tasks can be executed each input entirely independently, and so fully in parallel across all available cores; others involve shared memory and a mixture of parallel and sequential steps.
+Some tasks can be executed each input entirely independently, and so fully in parallel across cores (processors); others involve shared memory and a mixture of parallel and sequential steps.

 {% include note.html content="For quick tasks that produce no outputs (i.e. log text only), the execution details are suppressed from the console.
 For more complicated-tasks, execution details are incrementally printed to the console.
 Observe if any errors occur!" %}